alexfox246/Customer-Churn-Analysis/README.md

 A full step-by-step breakdown of every action applied during the data cleaning process is available in data_cleaning_log.md

 ## Analysis and insights
+The total number of customers is 7043.
+1869 of those customers have churned so our overall churn rate is 26.54%.
+In this section we will analyse which variables have the strongest impact on churn.
 ### Churn by contract type
 ```sql
 -- Churn by contract type